Learn - Publishing Lists and Recipes

 Publishing a list or recipe

 Open the list or recipe you want to share.
-In the header, tap the share icon (its label is Publish list on a list and Publish recipe on a recipe).
-The publish dialog opens.
+In the header toolbar, tap the globe-icon button, labeled Publish list on a list and Publish recipe on a recipe.

 Why this default?
 One link that keeps up.
 Re-publishing overwrites the existing public copy in place instead of minting a second one.
 So you can fix a typo or add an item after you have shared the link, and the people you sent it to see the update without a new link.
 Unpublishing is the only way to stop a link working.